d12frosted/elpa-mirror/melpa/find-file-in-repository-readme.txt

 This library currently has support for:
     git, mercurial, darcs, bazaar, monotone, svn

-By default ido completion is used if ido is enabled.
-Completion method can be customized via `ffir-completion' variable.
-Possible values are nil (default), 'find-file, 'ido and 'ivy.

 Contributions for support of other repository types are welcome.
 Please send a pull request to